-In the area of environment and energy Turkmenistan is guided by the National Strategy on Climate Change until 2030 that was developed with substantial technical support from UNDP.
+The programme is guided by the National Strategy on Climate Change until 2030 that was developed with substantial technical support from UNDP.
 The Strategy lays out the policy framework for building climate resilience and low emission economy in Turkmenistan.
 It also stipulates a number of sector-specific measures to ensure mitigation and adaptation response from the key economic areas, such as oil and gas, power engineering, construction, water, agriculture and the like.
-This signals that Turkmenistan is eager to make its economy greener and become more resource efficient.

 Improving Energy Efficiency in the Residential Sector of Turkmenistan

 Severe climate conditions in Turkmenistan make effective heating and cooling in buildings essential to well-being of the population.
 UNDP supports national efforts to improve energy efficiency in residential buildings.
-UNDP partners with the State Corporation “Turkmengaz” with the financial support from the Global Environment Facility to strengthen incentives and capacity to build highly energy-efficient buildings and mainstream energy efficient measures into state construction and housing policies and programmes so that these measures can be replicated in prototype buildings.
-Two energy audits were conducted for pilot buildings in the capital city of Ashgabat to identify energy loss patterns in buildings.
-The findings will be used in application of targeted energy efficient measures as part of retrofitting and introducing revision of building code.
+UNDP partnered with the State Corporation “Turkmengaz” with the financial support from the Global Environment Facility to strengthen incentives and capacity to build highly energy-efficient buildings and mainstream energy efficient measures into state construction and housing policies and programmes so that these measures can be replicated in prototype buildings.
+Nine energy audits were conducted for pilot buildings in the capital city of Ashgabat and in the regions to identify energy loss patterns in buildings.
+The findings were used in application of targeted energy efficient measures as part of retrofitting and introducing revision of building code.
 The project has also ensured sustainability of the introduced measures by revision of the building norms for the residential housing construction approved and put into practice by the Government of Turkmenistan.

 Addressing Climate Change Risks to Farming System